 Here’s an example of a 2000 GBP transfer on one of our more efficient routes, with a fee calculated as 80p + 0.4%.

-Pay-in costs from cards can change the economics significantly.
-On the same route card interchange charged by the issuing bank adds 0.2% to the cost and make the transfer 50% more expensive.
+Transfers from cards have different economics than the low cost bank-to-bank transfers.
+Card interchange charged by the card-issuing bank adds at least 0.2% to the cost and make the transfer 50% more expensive on the exact same route.

 How can we make it cheaper?